rust-lang/rust-forge/profile-queries.md

   the [trace of queries](#trace-of-queries).
 - `profile_queries.counts.txt` consists of a histogram, where each histogram "bucket" is a query provider.

+Begin by opening the first HTML file with a browser.
+See [this section](#interpret-the-html-output) for an explanation of this file.

-Older stuff, also generated as output:
+Older stuff, also generated as output (you can _ignore these files_; we won't discuss them further here):

 - `dep_graph.dot` consists of old stuff: a representation of dependencies that are _outside_ the newer query model.
 - `dep_graph.txt` consists of old stuff: a representation of dependencies that are _outside_ the newer query model.